Authentication

 }

-// request access_token from Weavy
+// request access token from Weavy environment

-_httpClient.DefaultRequestHeaders.Authorization = new AuthenticationHeaderValue("Bearer", apiKey);
+_httpClient.DefaultRequestHeaders.Authorization = new AuthenticationHeaderValue("Bearer", API_KEY);

-var response = await _httpClient.PostAsync($"{weavyUrl}/api/users/{uid}/tokens", null);
+var response = await _httpClient.PostAsync($"{WEAVY_URL}/api/users/{uid}/tokens", null);

 if (response.IsSuccessStatusCode) {